kiwi0fruit/knitty/knitty.md

 Another markdown text.
 Now with SugarTeX formula: ˎα^˱{math.pi:1.3f}˲ˎ.
 It works because of the `results=pandoc` option and `sugartex` Pandoc filter.
-Acually `stex.pre` is redundant here but it is needed when the text is imported or read from somewhere instead of being written the same document.
+Acually `stex.pre` is redundant here but it is needed when the text is imported or read from somewhere instead of being written in the same document.

 '''))
 ````